learn-static/digital-exhibit-lab/pages/project/overview.md

 # Digital Exhibit Lab Overview

-*Digital Exhibit Lab* module is a digital collection experience designed to actively teach digital scholarship concepts.
+Instructions for learners are published as part of your *Digital Exhibit Lab* project website.
+This demo site provides some example instructions and guidelines specific to a classroom experience.
+Instructors will customize these pages to their specific context and assignment details.

 *Digital Exhibit Lab* project involves several components: